2.12. Struct

-Daslang uses a structure mechanism similar to languages like C/C++, Java, C#, etc. However, there are some important difference.
-Structures are first class objects like integers or strings and can be stored in table slots, other structures, local variables, arrays, tuples, variants, etc., and passed as function parameters.
+Daslang uses a structure mechanism similar to languages like C/C++, Java, C#, etc. However, there are some important differences.
+Structures are first-class objects like integers or strings and can be stored in table slots, other structures, local variables, arrays, tuples, variants, etc., and passed as function parameters.

 A structure object is created through the keyword struct: